KatanaFinKoi/Portfolio/README.md

 - **React** **TypeScript** and **Vite** for dynamic and type-safe UI development.
 - **CSS** for responsive design and styling.
 - **Netlify** for deployment and form handling.
+- **Sendgrid API** for backend contact form submission and email handling.

 Thank you for taking the time to explore my portfolio!
 Feel free to reach out through the contact form or connect with me via my social links.